melaniewalsh/mwalsh/cv.md

 research assistantship with Professor Matt Erlin focused on the computational network analysis of German Enlightenment periodicals.
 Part of the multi-university, digital humanities partnership, NovelTM, and funded by the Social Sciences and Humanities Research Council (SSHRC).

 National Science Foundation Travel Grant, “Archives Unleashed,” Internet Archive, San Francisco, CA, February 2017.
-Awarded to thirty researchers to support travel to “Archives Unleased,” a web archiving workshop for developing open-source tools and approaches to web archives.
+Awarded to thirty researchers to support travel to “Archives Unleashed,” a web archiving workshop for developing open-source tools and approaches to web archives.

 Harriet Schwenk Kluver Prize, Washington University in St. Louis, 2010.
 Awarded annually to two freshmen for excellence in writing.